-LA Dodgers' Dark Horse Winter: 5 Potential Unexpected Additions for Next Year
+Dark Horse Winter: Five Potential Unexpected Additions to The 2011 LA Dodgers

 This offseason marks a turbulent time for Major League Baseball, as several key names around the league are free agents, and many of them have already begun the steps towards a new team and a new beginning.

 By now, experts and analysts everywhere are already buzzing about the possibilities of blockbuster trades and big-name free agent signings.

 Los Angeles Dodgers GM Ned Colletti has leaked to the media his plan to add starting and relief pitching, and maybe acquire a power bat if the price is right.

 With this in mind, let's explore the possibilities no one is talking about.